 The following three versions of my CV will give you some idea of what I have been up to over the years.
-I have left two of them in this fairly formal form and in the third person in case you need to use them for submissions or advertising.
-The third version, as you will see, is more relaxed and is me speaking.
-You are welcome to just copy and paste anything here, or if you need something else then please let me know.
+I have given you these versions so if you need something you can choose between the more relaxed and the slightly more formal versions.
+Of course, you are welcome to just copy and paste anything you see here, or if you need something else then please let me know.

 Peter Slattery has worked with individuals, families and communities for 30 years.
 Resident in Sydney Australia; Peter works throughout his own country as well as in Asia, Europe and North America.
 Among the many resources he has published is ‘Youth works.
 A very practical book about working with young people’ which is used both in Australia and overseas, the training DVD ‘Conversations with young people’ the multi-media groupwork resource ‘THOUGHTPICS’ and most recently the on-line learning resource 'A Wide Lens.'
 Peter's passion is to find or develop new, exciting and ever more useful ways of helping people explore what troubles or inspires them.
 He draws on theatre, storytelling, drawing, humour and indeed anything at all that might help in this process.